 - Any documentation you may have to support the petition

-Students should contact the School of Nursing Academic Adviser for guidance on their nursing petition and/or University Petition.
+Students should contact the School of Nursing Academic Advisor for guidance on their nursing petition and/or University Petition.

 Eligibility and Selection

-To apply to Idaho State University, please fill out an Undergraduate Application.
+To apply for admission Idaho State University, please fill out an Undergraduate Application.

-*There is a $50.00 application fee to Idaho State University.
-Apply as Undergraduate/Nursing Pre-major.
+- There is a $50.00 application fee to Idaho State University.

 Acceptance to the School of Nursing is competitive and meeting admission requirements does not guarantee acceptance.
-In addition to the general requirements of Idaho State University, the student must comply with the following School of Nursing BSN Completion Program Information.
+In addition to the general requirements of Idaho State University, the student must meet the following program criteria:

 *There is a $50.00 application fee to the School of Nursing.